Key takeaways:

 Properties facilitating outdoor hobbies have a use for access control, too.
 Marinas and RV parks utilize access control to manage entry into gated areas.
 Often, these properties require memberships for entry, which an access control system can help manage.

-More importantly, marinas and RV parks are also equipped with various facilities (electric and sewage hookups) and amenities.
+More importantly, marinas and RV parks have various facilities (electric and sewage hookups) and amenities.
 Unless properly monitored, these features are accessible to anyone.
 By installing a keypad or card reader, only authorized users can use the amenity to access the facilities.

 At ButterflyMX, we’ve helped RV parks and marinas implement access control across their property.
 For example, marinas use ButterflyMX to manage access to fish cleaning stations for members only, enabling them to deliver a high-quality customer experience.